 Kingston Primary School is proud to have embraced the Virtues Project – a holistic approach to character education.
 The Leschenault Alliance of Public Schools and many schools in the Bunbury region use the five strategies of the Virtues Project to foster a shared vision of the culture of their school, and provide simple tools to use every day to make character education a natural part of the child’s experience.

-Each fortnight, our school focuses on a specific virtue, which is targeted through our newsletters, bulletin boards, and classroom activities.
+Each fortnight, our school focuses on a specific virtue, which is targeted through our classroom activities and involvement in the Resilience Project.

 The Five Strategies of the Virtues Project are: